 However, you should know that even if you build an app on blockchain that’s fully decentralized, that doesn’t mean all its users know how to verify transactions in the dapp.
 So, a basic UI that simplifies and explains on-chain data can go a long way.

 A properly-built dapp is more secure than any regular app by default simply because of the way that blockchain technology functions.
 Its mechanism prevents data from being erased or tampered with, and any updates to the app require consensus among all application users.
 In addition, all data is strongly encrypted.

-Key industries that can benefit by investing in blockchain application development include:
+Key industries that can benefit by investing in blockchain application development include the following.

 Types of Blockchain Based Application Development

 Depending on your goals with a dapp, you can build different types of dapps using permissionless or permissioned blockchain architecture.